 \parag{Overhead.} The overhead of the block deltas is \(16 / B = 3.226\%\), whereas the superblocks have an overhead of \(32 / S = 0.05\%\).
 Thus, the total overhead is 3.28\%, and the superblock array fits in a 16 MiB L3 cache for inputs up to 32 GiB.

-\parag{L2-delta to the middle.} To reduce the amount of work needed for popcounting, we apply a variant of the pairing technique \cite{engineering-rank}: the 16-bit L2 value is not the delta from the start of the superblock to the \emph{start} of the current block (\(\rank(j\cdot B)\)), but instead to the \emph{middle} of the current block (\(\rank(j\cdot B + 240)\), after taking into account a 16-bit padding): By construction, these values are indeed bounded by \(b_j \leq S + (2^{11}-1) < 2^{16}\).
-Simplified Rust code for this can be found in \cref{snippets}.
+\parag{L1-delta to the middle.} To reduce the amount of work needed for popcounting, we apply a variant of the pairing technique \cite{engineering-rank}: the 16-bit L1 value is not the delta from the start of the superblock to the \emph{start} of the current block (\(\rank(j\cdot B)\)), but instead to the \emph{middle} of the current block (\(\rank(j\cdot B + 240)\), after taking into account a 16-bit padding, line 9):